cscorley/dissertation/extra/abbreviations.md

 K
 :   in LDA, the number of topics; in LSI, the reduction factor

-D
-:   In LSI, the document-topic matrix of a corpus

 M
 :   the number of unique terms in a corpus